 - Line of credit – With this loan, the creditor only charges interest on the amount you use and not what you borrow.

 You also need to know that there are two types of interest rates here: fixed-rate and variable rate.
-With fixed-rate, your interest doesn’t change over the course of the loan while a variable rate changes with changes in the market rates.
+With fixed-rate, your interest doesn’t change over the course of the loan, while a variable rate changes with shifts in the market rates.

 Creditors have different requirements for borrowers to meet if they wish to get approved.
 Your creating score should be good, and anything between 622 and 1200 is acceptable.
 If you have bad credit, there are loan options for you, but the terms and rates can be high.